pcypw2/GraphSolMol/README.md

 # Descriptors
 The physiochemical descriptors, molecular weight (MolWT), lipophilcity (logP), aromatic proportion (AP) and rotatable bonds (RB) from the ESOL model (Delaney at el.) were used as a benchmark model.
-Secondly, the structual binary descriptors MACCS and ECFP (r=3) were used.
+Secondly, the structual binary descriptors MACCS key fingerprints and Extended Connectivity Fingerprints (ECFP) (r=3) were used.
 Both the structural and physiochemcal descriptors were built from RDkit.
 These were calculated an exported to a .csv file prior to model building.
 I've included the code to calculate these descriptors.
 Finally, The graphical representation was built using Grakel(5).

 # Methods
 Recreating the ESOL MLR model formed part of the preliminary analysis of this project.
 The aims of this work was to firstly build a benchmark model to compare the SVR results against, but to also aid my decision making in creating a dataset that captured the extremities of chemical space in the context of aqueous solubility.
 For more information on the exact methodology, please refer to results tab.

-The primary method used was SVM.
+The primary method used was support vector machines (SVM).
 The vectorial kernels explored were linear, RBF, polynomial (degree=1,2,3), sigmoid.
 The computation was done in house using scikit-learn, so applying them is relatively straight forward.
 The graphical kernels were slightly more technical; The kernel methods assessed here were random walk, shortest path, ordered dag decomposition, neighbourhood hashed, propagation, pyramid match, graph sampling, vertex histogram, Weisfeiler-Lehman subtree and Weisfeiler-Lehman optimal assignment.
 Computation of kernel matrix was done externally using grakel before being inputted into SVM moddel.

 The SVM hypereparameters were optimised using a grid search 5-fold cross validation method and the model was built on a 80:20 split of the AqSolDB.
 Coefficient of determination and root mean squared error were calculated as part of the model evaluation.